aeaziz/CQA-for-primary-keys-Datalog-Rewriter/README.md

 This is a python script that generates a Datalog program for the problem know in the litterature as CQA.
 By default, it takes as input a file containing a sjfBCQ query and writes the output program in a file named "output.txt", but the main.py file can be easily modified to change this behavior.
 ## References
+* \[1\] Jef Wijsen, Paraschos Koutris.
+Consistent query answering for primarykeys in datalog.
+2019.
-* Jef Wijsen Paraschos Koutris.
+* \[2\] Jef Wijsen, Paraschos Koutris.
 Consistent query answering for self-join-free conjunctive queries under primary key constraints.
 2017.
-* Jef Wijsen Paraschos Koutris.
-Consistent query answering for primarykeys in datalog.
-2019.
-* Jef Wijsen.
+* \[3\] Jef Wijsen.
 Certain conjuctive query answering in first-order logic.
 2012.
 ## What is a CQA Problem?
 **CQA** for primary keys is the following problem: